-VQ Probe has the ability to present the results of metrics calculation not only in a form of graphs, but also using the Metrics Log window.
+VQ Probe has the ability to present the results of metrics calculation not only in the form of graphs, but also using the Metrics Log window.
 Click the Log button to open it.

 The Metrics Log consists of tables for every non-reference file of the project.
 Every table contains metrics values for every frame of a stream.
 Click the Export button to export the current table.
 You can export a table in JSON or CSV.

-Once you check the Autosave Results check box (found here: Metrics > Options > General; see the Options section), the results of metrics calculation will be saved in the project file after the calculation process is finished.
+Once you check the Autosave Results checkbox (found here: Tools > Options > Common Metrics; see the Options section), the results of metrics calculation will be saved in a folder near the project file after the calculation process is finished.